SonamorN/PS-CVEHunter/README.md

 and probably more but these were a few of the ones I had to deal with

 # What is gdu and why the script needs it?
 Have you ever tried using Get-ChildItem for a whole drive?

+Run it, go grab a beer, then a second beer, come back and it will still be running.
+Now go grab a third beer, keep doing this till it's finished.

+Now you are wasted and you can't do anything with the results.

-Run it, go grab a beer, then a second one come back and it will still be running gdu provides a fast and easy way to get all the filenames and directories from a given path within a few seconds.
+gdu provides a fast and easy way to get all the filenames and directories from a given path within a few seconds.
 More about it here https://github.com/dundee/gdu